ravi3222/sentiment-analyzer007/README.md

     # Open folder sentiment-analyzer007 and Install dependencies
-    # Please refer to Python and [Flask](http://flask.pocoo.org/) documentation
+    $ pip install requirements.txt

 ## Start Service
-Now, to start the app you just run this script.
-Then the script can simply be executed as follows:
+Now, to start the application, do the following:

     python run.py

-After the server initializes, you can connect on port 5000.
-Open the web browser and connect one of the URLs:
+Server will start and  you can connect by opening the web browser and connecting one of the URLs:

     http://localhost:5000